Adult Social Services Digital Care & Support Assessment

 The Care Act introduced additional pressures on already stretched Adult Social Care (ASC) services.
 With increasing volumes, an ageing population and in light of COVID-19 challenges, this vital service is under strain and will struggle if left unchanged.

-One positive outcome of the COVID-19 pandemic is that it has accelerated public sector ambitions and engagement with digital approaches.
-Each of the six councils engaged in this project are keen to help co-design and develop a more effective self-service, digital approach to support service users, occupational therapists, service leads and all those involved in the care and support assessment (CSA) process.
+One positive outcome of the pandemic is that it has accelerated public sector ambitions and engagement with digital approaches.
+Each of the six councils engaged in this project are keen to help co-design and develop more effective self-service, digital approach to support service users, occupational therapists, service leads and all those involved in the care and support assessment process.

 - Scripts for all 10 areas of the Care Act and corresponding animations

 - A framework workflow to house the video animations and enable data capture

 - Person-centred digital triage designed around the animations

 - User-focused delivery of the needs assessment to determine the package of care required